Search Engine Optimization

 Optimize your website’s technical infrastructure

-It is vital to ensure that the content created can be easily read by both humans and search engines is vital.
+It is vital to ensure that the content created can be easily read by both humans and search engines.
 To achieve this, having a grasp of technical optimization for SEO is essential.
 The chapter is divided into three sections that delve into the following topics:

 1. The functioning of websites